CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 In this example, you will install the program [SUMO](https://sumo.dlr.de/docs/index.html) in a container.

 First, you will again need to choose a base image for the container.
+Consult the documentation for the program you want to install to make sure you select a compatible operating system.
-In this case, use the most recent LTS version of Ubuntu from Docker.
+In this case, you can use the most recent LTS version of Ubuntu from Docker.
 The top of the `image.def` file should look like:

 ```
 Bootstrap: docker
 From: ubuntu:22.04
 ```
+#### Installing dependencies
 Again, you will need to specify the installation commands within the `%post` section of the definition file.
 Per the [program's instructions](https://sumo.dlr.de/docs/Installing/Linux_Build.html), you will first need to install various dependencies.
 This can be done using the built-in package manager (`apt`) of Ubuntu, as shown below.